fullstackscreamer/330PM/README.md

 # 330PM
-This repository contains projects related to full stack course
+This repository contains projects related to full stack course.

+Currently we are working on HTML.